 We take very seriously our obligations to collect, use and disclose your personal information in accordance with applicable laws (including PIPEDA and GDPR) we will obtain your consent.
 We have embedded on our site various areas where you give consent for purposes that are clear to you.
 Should you withhold or withdraw your consent for us to collect, use or disclose your personal information, which is your choice, please be aware that it may impact on our ability to serve you and to maintain our relationship.

 In keeping with the GDPR and privacy best practices, we:

 We use your personal information to provide general information, training and services to you, to build and to maintain our expertise and knowledge through our own quality improvement activities, and where you have given us consent to do so, to include you in our information distribution and marketing activities.).
 If you no longer wish to receive information that falls within the consent you have given us, you can ask click “Unsubscribe”.
 We will be sorry to see you go but you are free to rejoin our community or access our services again in future; this is always your choice.
 We may also share your information with third parties who provide administrative services to us (computer and information technology services, archival file storage) and the third party is bound by obligations regarding privacy that are consistent with this policy and applicable law.

 MILLDENHALL does not disclose your personal information to third parties to enable them to market their products and services.

-Under certain limited circumstances we may disclose your personal information.
+Under certain limited circumstances we may disclose your personal information to those outside MILLDENHALL and our other sites such as www.caregiver.tips.
 Some examples are: